What Is the Kimberley Process?

-Is there any power in shared-value in business?
-Well, there certainly is judging by the impact of the Kimberley Process (KP) on the rough diamond supply chain.
+Is there any power in shared value in business?
+There certainly seems to be, judging by the impact of the Kimberley Process (KP) on the rough diamond supply chain.
 With over 50 participants representing 82 countries, the KP has come a long way since its inception in the early 2000s.
 Non-governmental and human rights activists have lauded KP’s work in its concerted attempts at eliminating forced labor in diamond exploration.
 The humanitarians have also joined in their dozens to contribute and support the efforts of KP.
 The KP certification scheme is one of the surefire regulatory measures put in place to seal possible bottlenecks.
 Today, the distribution and supply of conflict diamonds have been virtually extinguished.
 As it stands, the KP can account for 99.8 percent of the global rough diamond market.
-Read on to understand how the KP manages to maintain a vice-like grip and curtail the commerce of blood diamonds.
+Read further to understand how the KP maintains a vice-like grip and curtails the commerce of blood diamonds.

-Side note: All the images used in this text are conflict-free diamonds from credible sources.
+Side note: The images used in this text are conflict-free diamonds from credible sources.

 The Pre-KP Era and the Roots of the KP Certification Scheme

-Before the year 2000, African diamond producers and exporters, especially in central and western Africa, suffered a lot of armed conflicts.
-Some of the most affected African states included Angola, Liberia, Cote d'Ivoire, and The Republic of Congo.
-They all have diamond deposits and a direct association with the diamond industry.
-The connection to diamonds escalated the violent paramilitary clashes, which were mainly funded by blood diamonds.
+Before the year 2000, African diamond producers and exporters, especially in central and western Africa, suffered innumerable armed conflicts.
+Some of the most affected African states included Angola, Liberia, Côte d'Ivoire, and the Republic of Congo, each having diamond deposits and a direct association with the diamond industry.
+The connection to diamonds escalated the violent paramilitary clashes, mainly funded by blood diamonds.
 Blood or conflict diamonds are the stones produced through child and forced labor and under degrading human conditions.
 The mined stones are also illegally exported to global black markets.
 The proceeds benefit a few individuals primarily by financing wars and advancing foul political and territorial aims.
 Terrorist militias, political rebel groups, and illegal diamonds businesses are part of the clique that enjoys the dirty money.
 Such was the situation and still is—to some extent—in the countries.
-Blood diamonds pose severe threats to the peace, security and sustainable development of the affected countries.
+Blood diamonds pose severe threats to the peace, security, and sustainable development of the affected countries.

-On the African continent, many local and national economies depend on the diamond industry—both directly and indirectly.
+On the African continent, many local and national economies depend on the diamond industry directly and indirectly.
 The stability of these nations was dependent on the survival of their diamond economies.
 It set the wheels in motion for all concerned parties to lay the foundation for the KP.
 In the late 1990s, the United Nations Security Council (UNSC) set out to reverse the effects of conflict diamonds.
 The Canada-Africa partnership provided oversight, while the UNSC conveyed official communication on the matter.
-With the help of the international community, sanctions were introduced to put an end to the importation of rough diamonds from Angola.
+With the international community's help, sanctions were introduced to end the import of rough diamonds from Angola.
 Angolan diamond exports needed to be accompanied by a Certificate of Origin.

-Soon after, sanctions on other conflict embroiled African diamond producers took effect.
-It’s a directive that proved effective and promising enough to attract the backing of the G8 summit in 2000.
+After sanctions on other conflicts embroiled African diamond producers took effect.
+It is a directive that proved effective, promising enough to attract the backing of the G8 summit in 2000.
 Following the summit, a global discourse on blood diamonds ensued.
-It’s the resolution that welcomed the idea of an international agreement on the standardization and supply of rough diamonds.
+The resolution welcomed the idea of an international agreement on the standardization and supply of rough diamonds.
 Lo and behold, the UN adopted resolution 55/56 and enticed diamond producers and dealers to lockout conflict stones.
-Several high profile meetings later, between the UN and a contingent of southern African diamond-producing nations, the KP came to birth.
-The UN adopts the KP as part of the G8 Africa Action Plan.
-As a reinforcement, the KP has the backing of the G8 and a robust certification scheme.
-Hence its efficacy in curbing the trade of blood diamonds in legal diamond markets.
+The KP arose after several high profile meetings between the UN and a contingent of southern African diamond-producing nations.
+The UN adopted it as part of the G8 Africa Action Plan.
+As a reinforcement, the G8 and a robust certification scheme back the KP; one reason why it effectively curbs the trade of blood diamonds in legal diamond markets.

 Who is the face of the KP?